dressupgeekout/mruby-book/chap/preface.md

 comes with "Matz's Ruby Interpreter" (MRI).
 Readers who come from a Tcl or Lua background will feel especially at home and be able to dive right into the code examples.

-_The mruby Cookbook_ is in no way whatsoever an introduction to programming.
-It is intended to be a quick reference that is pragmatic and easy to read.